 Also as a part of the assessment plan, every faculty member must conduct student course evaluations for at least one course each year.
 Some course evaluation questions should be common to all of the department's courses or seminars, consistent with the goals that the department has set for assessment for the year.
 Other questions may be specific to the course, focusing on particular areas of curriculum and pedagogy about which the faculty member wants to know more.
 The completed course evaluations will be read and discussed by the faculty member and the department chair.

 A final component of the assessment plan was the reinstatement of external reviews of academic departments.
 (A regular review process for interdisciplinary programs was already in place.)

 Academic Assessment Committee 2011–12 — Recommended Changes to Academic Assessment Plan [pdf]

 *In 2009 the Committee on Faculty Procedures established a standing Academic Assessment Committee.
-It is currently co-chaired by Associate Provost Richard Wicentowski and Director of Institutional Research Robin Huntington Shores.
+It is currently co-chaired by Associate Dean of the Faculty for Academic Programs Jean-Vincent Blanchard and Assistant Vice President for Institutional Effectiveness and Assessment Robin Huntington Shores.